trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 The layer 1 PVM then determines whether these proofs are valid.
-There are only two possible outcomes: either one of the staker has provided a valid proof, then that staker wins the game, and is rewarded with half of the opponent's deposit (the other half being burnt); or, both stakers have provided an invalid proof and they both lose their deposit.
+There are only two possible outcomes: either one of the staker has provided a valid proof, then that staker wins the game, and is rewarded with half of the opponent's deposit (the other half being burnt); or both stakers have provided an invalid proof and they both lose their deposit.
 In the end, at most one stake will be kept in the commitment tree.
 When a commitment has no more stake on it (because all stakers have lost the